iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 ## Recent Changes (2025-06)
 - System is now fully multi-modal: both ear canal echo and voice/phrase are used for authentication and liveness.
 - Data collection scripts (`data_collector.py`, `phrase_collector.py`) refactored for robust path handling, metadata, and multi-modal support.
-- Batch-based liveness/occlusion (open-air) test implemented for echo data collection.
+- Batch-based liveness/occlusion (open-air) test implemented for echo data collection. **[REMOVED: Open-air sample collection is no longer required; only in-ear samples are now collected for echo.
+Liveness detection is still supported via feature engineering and analysis.]**
 - Chirp tone, increased tone duration, and RMS thresholding added for improved echo capture.
 - Feature extraction (`enhanced_features.py`) now pairs in-ear/open-air samples, computes liveness score, and includes it as a feature.
 - Analysis script (`analyze_liveness_comparison.py`) compares in-ear vs. open-air samples, visualizes waveforms, automates outlier detection, and adds soft liveness classification (logistic regression).
 - STFT and magnitude are now reused for all spectral features, significantly speeding up feature extraction.
+- **Adaptive noise reduction (spectral gating) is now integrated as a pre-processing step in feature extraction, improving robustness to background noise.
+Advanced ML-based denoising (Demucs) was tested but removed due to negligible benefit and high computational cost.**
 - All visualizations and analysis results are saved to organized folders for review.
 - Documentation, code, and CLI updated to reflect multi-modal (ear + voice) nature throughout.
+- **Demucs and its dependencies have been removed from requirements.txt and the codebase.
+Only classical denoising is now supported.**
+- Data collection no longer prompts for open-air (liveness) samples; only in-ear samples are collected for echo.
+Liveness detection is handled in feature extraction and analysis.

 ## Table of Contents
 1. [Project Overview](#project-overview)